AlexanderCaichen/Projects/README.md

 A website that displays the city of Berkeley in California.
 Allows zooming in/out in addition to finding the shortest path between any two points in the city.

+fileSharer:
+A set of functions that allows secure file sharing and editing between different users.

 Gitlet:
 A version control system similar to Github.
 Allows initializing a repository, adding, committing, and pushing changes, creation of new branches, and reverting back to a previous commit.